 Parent Group

-Parent lunches are on again this Friday.
-Order forms will be coming home with your child this week.
+are on again this Friday.
+Order forms will be coming home with your child this

 As part of our Minute to Win it fundraiser we were donated a beautiful wool rug.
 We would like to offer it back for sale to our school community to see if anyone is interested in purchasing it at a discounted rate.